This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-Persian flavors sing in this tangy sweet-tart savory Persian-style roasted duck recipe.
-Za’atar and Pomegranate Molasses Roasted Duck is simmered, rubbed with za’atar spice paste, roasted in a hot oven, and glazed with a pomegranate orange honey sauce.
+Persian flavors sing in this tangy sweet-tart savory Pomegranate-Orange Glazed Za’atar Roasted Duck.
+Duck is first simmered, then rubbed with za’atar spice paste, and roasted in a hot oven, while being glazed with a pomegranate orange honey sauce.
 It’s a show-stopper on your holiday table!

 May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.